LorenFrankLab/spyglass/docs/src/ForDevelopers/Schema.md

 documentation, but it is important be able to read a schema, espically if you plan to write your own.

-Later sections will depend on information presenten in the article on [Table Types](./TableTypes.md).
+Later sections will depend on information presented in the article on [Table Types](./TableTypes.md).

 ## Goals of a schema